shehreendheda/katacoda-scenarios/udf_python/step3.md

-In the last step, we need add a conditional to check whether the sum is even or odd.
-We can use the modulus of the sum and 2 to do this.
-The modulus is the remainder of the sum divided by 2 `s%2=0`.
-If the modulus is zero, then the sum is even.
-If the modulus is not zero, then the sum is odd.
+The last step is to add a conditional to check whether the sum is even or odd.
+We can use the modulus `%` of the sum and 2, which is the remainder of the sum divided by 2 `s%2`, to do this.
+If the sum is even, the modulus is zero.
+If the sum is odd, the modulus is not zero.

-This is represented by the code snippet:
+The conditional statement below checks if the modulus is zero.

 ```